 Instead, Kaylee decided to try online CBT.
 Her mental health provider recommended cognitive rehearsal to help Kaylee work through the specifics of her unwanted thinking patterns and behaviors.
 They first identified that Kaylee was experiencing certain beliefs about herself, causing fear in public.

 She and her mental health provider developed specific coping mechanisms she could use to prepare to leave her home.
-Together they rehearsed what it would be like when Kaylee had to go to the grocery store or a doctor's appointment, allowing her to practice through roleplaying.
+Together, they rehearsed what it would be like when Kaylee had to go to the grocery store or a doctor's appointment, allowing her to practice through roleplaying.
 Over time, Kaylee felt more comfortable taking chances with her phobia and practicing desensitization to certain stimuli.

 Cognitive rehearsal allows clients to rehearse their fears, concerns, conversations, or new skills in a safe environment with a professional to guide them.

 At times, individuals may feel overwhelmed at work.
 They might worry that they can't handle the day's challenges when they get to the office.
-Feeling overwhelmed could cause them to feel tense and angry, raising the risk for panic attacks.
+Feeling overwhelmed could cause them to feel tense and angry, raising the risk of panic attacks.
 In this case, seeking CBT may be beneficial.

 It helped Dave realize that addressing his thoughts and dread would benefit him in solving his anger and hostility.
 Because the CBT therapist understood various techniques that could help alleviate anxiety, including guided discovery, they were able to help Dave.